tsmitty11/portfolio-site/content/blog/using-figma-for-marketing-design.md

 <p class="text-gunmetal">It’s a feature primarily intended for designing responsive apps and websites… but it’s exceedingly useful for ensuring the designs maintain their intended beauty while being used by people who may not fully appreciate tracking, line-height, and overall spacing.</p>

-<h2 class="text-2xl font-bold text-gunmetal">This is not a plug, just a non-conventional way of using Figma beyond UI/UX</h2>
+<h2 class="text-3xl font-bold text-gunmetal">This is not a plug, just a non-conventional way of using Figma beyond UI/UX</h2>

 <p class="text-gunmetal">Figma has become the backbone of my standard operating procedure for working with marketing teams.
 It’s a collaborative way to increase productivity and reduce friction in a time when getting things out fast is paramount to success.</p>

 <p class="text-gunmetal">Want me to revolutionize your marketing team’s creative output with Online Figma?
-If so, book a 30-minute call with me and we’ll put something together.
+If so, <a href="https://calendly.com/hiretomsmith/hiretomsmith" class="text-primary-600">book a 30-minute call with me</a> and we’ll put something together.
 Whether you’re starting fresh or already working inside the Figma site, I can help your team get the most out of it.</p>

 <p class="text-gunmetal">Until next time!</p>